Downloading Kung FuWhy You Can't Read Your Way to Understanding

 You remember the scene.
 Neo reclines in a chair.
 A cable jacked into the base of his skull feeds data directly into his brain.
 He opens his eyes.
 “I know Kung Fu.”

 Notice your own reaction to that scene.
 When you imagine what just happened to Neo, you do not imagine that he read about kung fu really fast.
 You do not picture a PDF on the history of martial arts scrolling past at superhuman speed, or a seminar on biomechanics playing at 10,000x.
 You picture something categorically different from reading.
-You picture him knowing.
-Having it in his body, in his reflexes, in the way he moves.
+You picture him knowing it, in his body and his reflexes and the way he moves.

 That instinct is worth paying attention to.
 The feeling of knowing something and the feeling of having read about something are not the same feeling.
 They are not even close.
 When Neo says “I know Kung Fu,” nobody in the audience thinks “oh, he read about kung fu.”
 They think “he has kung fu.”
 Those are different things.
 And you already knew that before I pointed it out.

 So here is the question.
-If you already know, intuitively, that reading about a thing and knowing a thing are fundamentally different, why do we keep building our entire educational and professional culture around reading and discussion, as though reading about a thing could teach you to reason about it?
+If you already know, intuitively, that reading about a thing and knowing a thing are fundamentally different, why do we keep building our entire educational culture around reading and discussion, as though reading about a thing could teach you to reason about it?
+The same instinct runs through professional life, too: meetings, seminars, training programs built on talk instead of practice.
+But education is where the pattern is clearest, and where it does the most damage.

 The Poverty of Text and Talk